Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- build 2: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (1 spells).
 4 spells take up 2 slots.
 	- build 3: skill 1, skill 2, skill 3, Earth Magic (4 spells), blank.
 4 spells take up 2 slots, so there is no room for 5th skill.
   - Exception: Black Plume (necro) is not counted.

+- **Skill Tier Clause** - Some skills take more than 1 slot.
+It is designed for 4 or 5 skill rules.
+Might suit better for 5 skill rules.
+5 skill clause might be better called 5 slot clause.
+	- Still banned: Octopus, Dragon/Beast Slayer
+	- 3 slots: Divine Magic (for classes having access to Heal, nerf clerics), Stop Ward
+	- 2 slots: Divine Magic (for classes having access to Liberate, nerf knights), Fearful Impact, Fated Circle, Bullseye, Skills which have guaranteed shutdown effects (e.g. Bloody Mary and a skill that petrifies the undead; only two iirc), Skills that can create obstacles
+	- Exceptions: Wingedmen have 2 fewer slots innately (you can consider that innate flight takes up 2 slots)
+	- For example, if a cleric equips Divne Magic, then he has only 1 slot left if 4 skills are followed.

+~~The aim is to provide a choice to remove some special classes and skill restrictions.~~

 ### Some clauses